 Quality Plan

-The Quality Plan reflects <’s quality improvement initiatives for the year and assigned by Leadership Team / Senior Management.
+The Quality Plan reflects Organisation Name’s quality improvement initiatives for the year and assigned by Leadership Team / Senior Management.
 The Quality Plan sets strategic quality goals and priorities using continuous monitoring based on inputs (i.e., KQIs, measurement assessments, CAPAs - as a result of risk assessments, product reviews, systems, regulatory information, and audits/inspection results).
 The Quality Plan specifically reflects actions to be implemented in the regulated quality area (GxP).
 The primary objectives are driving improvements in process performance, product quality, the Quality Management System itself and ease of achieving the Quality Objectives in conjunction with ICH Q10 provisions on an ongoing (annual) basis.

 Preparation Phase

-Leadership Team / Senior Management members assemble and propose topics, Quality Qbjectives, KQIs, highlight operational issues.
+Leadership Team / Senior Management members assemble and propose topics, Quality Objectives, KQIs, highlight operational issues.
 The input sources for the Quality Plan may include, but are not limited to:

 Product Reviews,